FricoSimon/Javascript/README.md

 This is my **JS repository**, I will post my work/project about JS in this repo
 These are the list for my project that I have created
 - people.js (OOP concept in people)
-- os.mjs (Get a detailed information about your pc/laptop)
+- os.mjs (Get detailed information about your pc/laptop)
-- time.js (Timeout concept in making a tea)
+- time.js (Timeout concept in making tea)
 - more to come...

 ---